YuukanOO/uniformcss.com/docs/theming/colors.md

 ## Customizing via Sass

 To custom existing colors or add new ones, pass in key value pairs to the `colors` setting in your configuration.
 Values can be passed in as a map or static values.
-Colors that are passed in as `hue` and `sat` maps will automatically be assigned `50%` lightness and is able to take advantage of color manipulation properties such as `tints`, `shade`, and `opacity`.
+Colors that are passed in as `hue` and `sat` maps will automatically be assigned `50%` lightness and is able to take advantage of composable color manipulation properties such as `tints`, `shade`, and `opacity`.
+To learn more about how these colors work see [Color System](/docs/color-system).

 ```scss
 // styles.scss